Freud’s Antiquity: Object, Idea, Desire @ the Freud Museum

 Method

 The Academic tradition Cicero followed was sceptical.
 It held that absolute truth is impossible for humans to find and may not even exist.
-All we can do is weight the balance of probabilities.
+All we can do is weigh the balance of probabilities.
 In order to do this we need to consider all the available evidence before coming to a conclusion.
 In this respect, Cicero’s philosophical position is very similar to a lawyer or judge’s approach in a court of law, a comparison he himself draws:

 Therefore, in their written treatises, adherents of the Academy set down all the possible views on a topic and subject them to criticism.
 Only at the end of this process does a likely contender for ‘the truth’ remain standing.